donsez/bd/jdbc-postgresql/README.md

 mvn -v
 ```

-Start the PostgreSQL server using the instructions [here](../postgres/README.md).
+Start the PostgreSQL server using the instructions [here](../postgres/README.md) (from another terminal).

 Create and populate the `test` database using the [following example](../postgres/work/employee/employee.sql).
 Remenber : the password is `changeme` .